karanhk/Environmental-Sound-Recogniser/README.md

 # Future work

 In future, i'm looking forward to train CNN model based on inception network and residual network and to improve model's accuracy.

+# Connect with me

+Give your feedback at : karanhadiyal65@gmail.com